Preventing Hacks at CERNA chat with Andrés Gómez.

 - Tell us a bit about how ML contributes to the framework you developed

 “I used two ML models.
 The first performs a classification of applications into malicious and non-malicious.
 The other generates synthetic attacks to improve the training of the first.

 I used thousands of examples of typical applications as well as Linux malware for training and testing both models.
 My framework managed to identify malicious software with an accuracy of 99% and less than 0.06% of false positives.”

 Impressive.
 We see a link to what we shared days ago on antifragility and this cutting-edge work.
 By constant training and exposure to stressors, the framework makes itself better and better (just like lifting weights).
 According to Cybersecurity Ventures, by 2021 it is estimated that cybersecurity damages will add up to USD 6 trillion in the world, 3 trillion more than in 2015.
 These ML designs, capable of detecting security weaknesses and responding are seen as an answer for the rampant threats nowadays.
-If you want to dig deeper into Andrés' work, here is a link of a recent paper he co-authored.
+If you want to dig deeper into Andrés' work, here is a link of a recent paper.